Nex-Rohit/job-portal-mangement-backend/README.md

 ## Future Enhancements

-- Admin routes for job management
+- Advanced search and filtering for jobs
-- Application tracking and status updates
+- Email notifications for applications and status updates
-- Email notifications
-- Advanced search and filtering
 - Pagination for large datasets
+- Analytics dashboard for recruiters
+- Resume parsing and skill matching
+- Interview scheduling system